ArturMoczulski/delconis-atavism-server-docker/README.md

 3. If VS Code is not providing Java autocompletions and suggestions, reload your Java Language Server and Java Project workspace in VS Code: `Cmd/Ctrl + ,` --> _Java: Restart Java Language Server_ and then `Cmd/Ctrl + ,` --> _Java: Clean Java Language Server Workspace_.

+#### Reload on Save

+1. Make changes in your `src/plugins/` files.

+2. Save your file in VS code.

+3. The Atavism Server will automatically reload.

+4. Check if you changes are working correctly.

 #### Commands

 - Development:Build tasks